somtoZikora/TheCollaboFinal/README.md

 ## Mongo DB
 Create an account with `https://mlab.com/`

-##.env file
+## env file
-Create a file with .env extension in the root folder.
+Create a file and name it .env in the root folder.
 Paste the code
 below with account details for Send Grid and Mlab
 `SENDGRID_USER` = send-grid-username
 `SENDGRID_PASSWORD` = send-grid-password